As the most popular professional social network, LinkedIn is an ultra-powerful and unavoidable prospecting tool.

 - Company name: this filter allows you to choose the targeted companies and search for the right prospects there.

-💡 Useful tip: for all filter categories (excluding relationship level), you can apply a negative filter to exclude
+💡 Useful tip: for all filter categories (excluding relationship level), you can apply a negative filter

 After filling in the primary fields, let's complete our prospect search with more detailed information.